-A: Applications should be typed in Arial or Times New Roman 11-point font size only.
-Applications with smaller fonts will be automatically disqualified.
+A: Proposals should be typed in Arial or Times New Roman 11-point font size only.
+Proposals with smaller fonts will be automatically disqualified.

-Q: Who is considered key personnel and must submit a biographical sketch in the application?
+Q: Who is considered key personnel and must submit a biographical sketch in the proposal?

 A: Key personnel are individuals who contribute to the scientific development or execution of a project in a substantive and measurable manner (whether or not they receive salaries or compensation under the grant).
 Key personnel can include staff members at the master's or baccalaureate level (such as graduate students and research students).
-Key personnel must be included in the budget and budget justification.